rlucente-se-jboss/systemd-podman-edge/README.md

 * registry.redhat.io/rhscl/mariadb-102-rhel7:10.2

 ## Setup
-Install a base image for RHEL 8 and make sure that the hostname is configured.
+Install a minimal instance of RHEL 8 and make sure that the hostname is configured.
 To set the hostname post installation you can simply use the command:

     sudo hostnamectl set-hostname NAME